Sous vide asparagus

 8. Remove the asparagus from the bag and season with Maldon sea salt.
 Serve immediately with a dollop of warm hollandaise sauce.

 *Note: Temperature is key to not splitting the sauce or scrambling the eggs.
 If you feel like the bowl is getting too hot, remove and place on a cold surface and whisk.
-Use your fingers to test the temperature of the sauce – it should be burning hot.
+Use your fingers to test the temperature of the sauce – it should never get too hot.

 Total